omni-us/pagexml/doc/PageXML-API.md

 * `xpath` Relative xpath to select the TextEquiv elements.

 * `type` Type attribute.
-Set to "" for TextEquivs without a type.
+Set to empty string for TextEquivs without a type.

 * `separator` String to add between TextEquivs.